michael-lehn/ulm-on-ice/01_logic_gates/README.md

 better understanding (some guts feeling) for timing issues in more complex design.

-### Simulation with Verilog
+### Simulation with Verilator

 With a plain `make` the `SystemVerilog` code first gets translated to `Verilog` code (using `sv2v`).
 By that eventual syntax errors and some semantic errors can be detected.
-This creates `test.v` if no error.
-The simulation gets created from `test.v` and `tb_test.cpp`.
+This creates `test.v` if no error was detected.

+The simulation gets created with `Verilator` from `test.v` and `tb_test.cpp`.
 In this step plenty semantic errors might be detected.
 If no error was detected the simulation is executed.

-With `make waves` the simulation is executed and results visualized with `gtkwaves`.
+With `make waves` the simulation is executed and results get visualized with `gtkwaves`.